senyosimpson/blog/content/posts/rust-error-handling.md

 ```

 Rust has several convenience methods/syntax such as `unwrap`, `expect`, `?` which help to remove some
-of the boilerplate.
+of the boilerplate which we will discuss later in this post.

 ### Panicking

-In Rust, irrecoverable errors are signaled using the construct `panic`.
-When a panic is reached, a programmer
+In Rust, irrecoverable errors are signaled using the `panic` construct.
+When a panic is invoked, the
-is essentially saying, "the program execution cannot continue any further after encountering this error".
+developer is essentially saying, "program execution cannot continue any further after encountering
+this error".
 Panics are a terminal state; the program crashes as a result.
-They are meant to be infrequent, with standard
+They are meant to be infrequent,
-error handling taking care of common cases. we've already seen panic being used in Rust in the above example.
+with standard error handling taking care of common cases.
+We've already seen panic being used in Rust
+in the above example.

 ```Rust
 match file.write_all("Hi Ferris") {